 Before the Civil War, Natchez (pronounced “NATCH-iss,” rhymes with “matches”) had the most millionaires per capita in the United States, and it shows.
 If luxurious antebellum houses make your heart beat faster, Natchez (which has more than 500 antebellum structures inside the city limits), with its innumerable white columns and rich smorgasbord of Italian marble, imported crystal, and sterling silver, might just put you in the local ICU.
 That so much antebellum finery still exists is because Natchez, unlike Vicksburg, surrendered to Grant’s army almost without a fight.
 Anti-Yankee sentiment may in fact run higher now than during the war, for Natchez was vehemently opposed to the Confederacy and outspokenly against Mississippi’s secession from the Union.
 Since Natchez was second only to New Orleans as social and cultural capital of a region with two-thirds of the richest people in America, most of whom owed their wealth to slave-picked cotton, its support of the Union might seem a little incongruous.

 As befits a place with a strong tourism trade, Natchez has some great places to eat.
-Natchez is almost the southern extremity of the Tamale Belt, and you can sit down to a paperboard dish of them at Fat Mama’s (303 S. Canal St., 601/442-4548, $9.50 for a dozen tamales).
-Fat Mama’s also serves killer “Knock You Naked” margaritas, a combination that draws large crowds on summer nights (and earned the place a role in Jill Conner Browne’s novel Sweet Potato Queens’ Book of Love).
+Natchez is almost the southern extremity of the Tamale Belt, and you can sit down to a dish of them at Fat Mama’s (303 S. Canal St., 601/442-4548, $10 for a dozen tamales).
+Fat Mama’s also serves killer Knock You Naked frozen margaritas, a combination that draws large crowds on summer nights.

-If you prefer fried catfish, po’boys, and chocolate shakes, head down to the Malt Shop (601/445-4843), where Martin Luther King Street (US-61 Business) dead-ends into Homochitto Street.
+If you prefer fried catfish, po’boys, and chocolate shakes, head down to The Malt Shop (601/445-4843), where Doctor Martin Luther King Street (US-61 Business) dead-ends into Homochitto Street.
 For a change of pace, try Pearl Street Pasta (105 S. Pearl St., 601/442-9284), just off Main Street, whose menu is eclectic, reasonably priced, and laced with vegetables that haven’t been boiled to oblivion.